Hardcore Justice (2021): Reception

 Jack Irene of 411Mania reviewed the event and gave it a 5 out of 10.
 He wrote that: "[T]his show was not my favorite.
-Despite the quality opener and main event, this show dragged and while feeling different from other IMPACT Plus events, got stale quickly.
+Despite the quality opener and main event, this show dragged, and while it felt different from other IMPACT Plus events, it got stale quickly.
 It wasn't a complete miss with everything Johnny Swinger touching being great, some decent hardcore action, and fresh matchups.
 This show met my expectations, and not in a very good way."
-Bob Kapur of Slam Wrestling gave praise to the three-way tag team opener, the Purrazzo-Jazz Knockouts title match and the Hardcore War main event, but felt the rest of the show "fell flat – or worse, was just plain bad."
+Bob Kapur of Slam Wrestling gave praise to the three-way tag team opener, the Purrazzo-Jazz Knockouts title match, and the Hardcore War main event, but felt the rest of the show "fell flat – or worse, was just plain bad."
 He gave the event 2 out of 5 stars, saying: "With highlights coming few and far between, this was a disappointing offering by Impact.
 Scrapping this show entirely and instead just focusing energies on the Rebellion PPV in two weeks would have been a better idea."
-Darrin Lilly of Pro Wrestling Torch called it: "Yet another good Impact Plus special.
+Darrin Lilly of PWTorch called it: "Yet another good Impact Plus special.
 This was quite the prelude to WrestleMania.
-Nothing was too newsworthy but there was good action throughout.
+Nothing was too newsworthy, but there was good action throughout.
 The show was highlighted by Jazz's retirement match, Johnny Swinger's antics, the Cardona/Myers angle, the Knockouts weapons match, and the main event.
 Good effort by all."